SamuelSwartzberg/flashcardifying_text_temp/ling/grammar/parts-of-speech.md

 ###### attribution

-Something attributive is a phrase within a NP/DP that modifies the head noun.
+Something »⟮attributive⟯« is ⟮＿a phrase＿⟯ ⟮within a NP/DP⟯ that ⟮modifies the head noun⟯.
-Adnnominal =syn= attributive
+⟮Adnnominal⟯ =syn= ⟮attributive⟯
-An attributive verb is a verb that can be used attributively.
+»⟮An attributive verb⟯« is ⟮a verb⟯ that ⟮can be used ＿attributively＿⟯.

 ##### det

-A determiner is a lexical unit that occurs that occurs together with a NP (DP theory) and expresses something about the reference of the NP.
+»⟮A determiner⟯« is a lexical unit that occurs that occurs together with a NP (DP theory) and expresses something about the reference of the NP.
 Types of determiners: Articles, quantifiers, posessive determiners, demonstrative determiners, interrogative determiners

 ##### Quantifier